 The Company is subject to a variety of local and state regulations.
 Failure to comply with one or more of those regulations could result in fines, restrictions on its consolidated operations, or losses of permits that could result in ceasing operations.
-While management of the Company believes that the Company is in compliance with applicable local and state regulations as of March 31, 2021, cannabis and hemp regulations continue to evolve and area is subject to differing interpretations.
+While management of the Company believes that the Company is in compliance with applicable local and state regulations as of December 31, 2021, cannabis and hemp regulations continue to evolve and area is subject to differing interpretations.
 As a result, the Company may be subject to regulatory fines, penalties, or restrictions in the future.
 Refer to "Risks Related to the Business of Jushi" below.

 From time to time, the Company may be involved in litigation relating to claims arising out of operations in the normal course of business.
-Other than the matters noted or referenced to in Note 22 - Commitments and Contingencies in the March 31, 2021 Financial Statements, there were no pending or threatened lawsuits as of March 31, 2021 that could reasonably be expected to have a material effect on the results of the Company's consolidated operations.
+Other than the matters noted or referenced to in Note 21 - Commitments and Contingencies in the December 31, 2021 Financial Statements, there were no pending or threatened lawsuits and other commitments and contingencies as of December 31, 2021 that could reasonably be expected to have a material effect on the results of the Company's consolidated operations.
 There are no proceedings in which any of the Company's directors, officers, or affiliates is an adverse party or has a material interest adverse to the Company's interest.